berylliumsec/orionOps/README.md

-# Project Title
+# PETUSAWO

-The purpose of the project is to remove clutter from vulnerability scans so that penetration testers can focus on vulnerabilities that can be used to exploit a system or application
+The purpose of the project is to remove clutter from vulnerability scans so that penetration testers can focus on severe vulnerabilities that can be easily used to exploit a system or application.

 ## Supported Open Source Applications
 - OWASP Zap
 - NMAP
-## Description

-An in-depth paragraph about your project and overview of use.

 ## Getting Started

 ### Dependencies

 * Docker

-### Configuration files
+### Configuration

-Both Zap and NMAP can be configured from the command line.
+Both ZAP and NMAP can be configured from the command line.
 The following are the configuration
 options:

 - INCLUDE_NON_EXPLOIT : If this options is set to False, NMAP will not include a vulnerability that has not been exploited.